abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Luang Por Pasanno • August 2013

-Sometimes we feel compelled to be think, figure things out, analyze what we’re doing, marshal all the logical reasons for directing our practice in a particular way.
-But in the end, it’s simply busyness.
+Sometimes we feel compelled to think, figure things out, analyze what we’re doing, and marshal all the logical reasons for directing our practice in a particular way, but in the end, it’s simply busyness.
 And an important part of our practice is developing skills that prevent the mind from being trapped in busyness.

 Ajahn Chah used the example of picking mangoes.
 In Thailand, mangoes are